310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es.md

 {% bubble Kanata %}
 oh nooo~… someone please save me…♪

-ehehe. you came to my rescue, chiaki. thank you.
+ufufu. you came to my rescue, chiaki. thank you.

 yes, there are no problems here. i was simply doing an act.